mafik/streambot/README.md

 ## Warnings

 This is my personal project and isn't meant for general use.
 External packages have been liberally pulled in and may put your machine at risk.
-Documentation is non-existent (except this readme, of course).
+Documentation is non-existent (except for what you're reading right now).
 It's tightly coupled with my home network setup and would require changes to work anywhere else.

 That being said, there is nothing stopping you from trying.